Marinière: Fashion

-Although it originated in the Navy, the marinière has been an important fashion item ever since.
+Although it originated in the French navy, the marinière came to be seen as fashionable attire and is a staple of nautical style.
 During the First World War, Coco Chanel regularly took seaside holidays and was inspired by the local sailors' uniforms.
 At her second shop in Deauville she launched the "Navy Style", a short marinière.
 In doing so she continued the emancipation of women's bodies and the "practical" side of her creations, by using simple jersey fabric during times of privation.
 Her marinières became widespread luxury items.
 Years later, Karl Lagerfield paid homage to House of Chanel by regularly recreating the marinière for his fashion shows, especially in his ready-to-wear summer collection "Croisière".

 In the 1940s the marinière was worn by John Wayne, then Jean Cocteau, Pablo Picasso, Brigitte Bardot, Marcel Marceau.
 Much later, Sting modelled for photographs wearing one.

 In the 1960s, after Jean Seberg's appearance in a marinière in the film Breathless, Yves Saint Laurent introduced it into his premier collections, causing a fashion revolution in haute couture.

 Jean Paul Gaultier has been in love with the marinière since the 1980s, in all its forms, styles and the most diverse materials.
 In 1983, it was the major element of his Boy Toy collection, Gaultier greeting the audience at the end of the show in a "classic classic", a marinière.

 In 2006, the marinière was rediscovered as an item of eveningwear.

 Yvette Horner dressed in a marinière to model it for Pierre and Gilles, who used it as the design of flacons for Gaultier's fragrance line "Le Mâle".
 For him and his "children" and his partners the marinière has become an integral part of the world of fashion.